Block Editor

 With WordPress two variables, Margins and Padding can be set to help determine the overall presentation, as shown below:

-The diagram shows two blocks, the contents being the shaded area and their boundaries as the dotted line.
+The diagram shows two blocks containing contents in the shaded area and their boundaries as the dotted line.
 The spacing can be controlled by:

-If you select the document overview icon (or shift+alt+o) to the left of the administrative toolbar, the content creator will be able to view the document overview, either in a list or outline format.
+If you select the document overview icon (or shift+alt+o) to the left of the administrative toolbar, the content creator can view the overview, either in a list or outline format.

-• The List view shows all the blocks on the page and their relative location, by selecting a block, the item can be edited or moved.
+• The List view shows all the blocks on the page and their relative locations.
+By selecting a block, an item can be edited or moved.
 In the case of a list or table, you can navigate directly to specific items or rows.

-• The Outline shows the heading used, to allow correct positioning within the structure of the page.
+• The Outline shows the heading used, to allow correct positioning within the page structure.
 When an internal link is added, this is shown to the right of the block.
 The outline view requires the presence of an additional heading or link.

 As web pages and posts become more complex, it is easy to lose sight of which block is being edited.
 To help, the editing process, apart from the document overview, WordPress has a Breadcrumb feature, which is found at the lower left of the editing screen.